ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

 In contrast, the first and third steps are carried out using OpenMP threading on a single MPI process. [*]_

-In this exercise, we'll examine the scaling of SCF calculations using two examples.
-The first example is zinc-porphyrin that can be used for strong scaling, see :ref:`amdahl`.
-The second example is guanine oligomer that can be use for weak scaling, see :ref:`gustafson`.

 In this exercise, we want to explore three aspects of the SCF code in VeloxChem:

 #.
 Its **strong scaling**: how does the time-to-solution change for a fixed-size
    problem using an increasing number of workers?
 We will use a zinc-porphyrin system for this investigation.
 #.
-Its **weak scaling**: how does the time-to-solution change when both the workload
+Its **weak scaling**: how does the time-to-solution change when both the
-   and the number of workers increase?
-Note that the increase is not proportional.
+   workload and the number of workers increase?
+Note that the increases in workload and wokers are not necessarily proportional.
 We will use a series of guanine oligomers for this purpose.
 #.
-How does MPI/OpenMP setting affect the performance of SCF calculation on a single
+How do MPI and OpenMP settings affect the performance of SCF calculation on
-   node?
+   a single node?

 Systems and input files
 -----------------------